electro-logic/CameraVision2/README.md

 Quick start:

-1) Connect D8M into GPIO0 of DE0-Nano like shown into images into \doc folder
+1) Connect D8M into GPIO0 of DE0-Nano as shown into images into \doc folder
 2) Connect DE0-Nano to PC with the USB cable bundled

 optional 2b) Connect UM232H with the adapter into GPIO1